csc-training/advanced-parallel-prog/docs/08-MPI-IO.md

-# File pointer
+# Setting file pointer

+- In previous examples the location for writing or reading was provided explicitly in the `write` / `read` calls.
-- The file pointer can be updated with
+- It is also possible to set the location of file pointer separately with

 `MPI_File_seek(fhandle, disp, whence)`
   : `disp` {.input}